This no-annual-fee card from Alliant lets you earn 2x points on all purchases to redeem for cash back and more.

 - Earn reward points.
 You’ll earn 2x points on all purchases.

 - Rewards.
 Redeem your points for travel rewards, adventures, events, merchandise, gift cards and charitable contributions.
-You can also redeem your rewards points as cash back into your Platinum Rewards account or your Alliant savings or checking account.
+You can also redeem your rewards points as cash back into your Alliant Visa® Platinum Rewards Card account or your Alliant savings or checking account.

 - Intro APR offer.
-This rewards card comes with an intro APR offer on purchases and balance transfers for the first 12 billing cycle.
+This rewards card comes with an intro APR offer on purchases and balance transfers for the first 12 months.
 The intro APR will vary from 0% to 5.99%, depending on your creditworthiness.